vackosar/vackosar.github.io/twitter-bullet-points-to-copy-paste.md

 - Windows: hold alt key & press Numpad 7

 ### Eye Catching Emoji Symbols
-Other symbols are useful to emphasize call to action or emotion of your tweet.
+Other symbols are useful to emphasize call to action and add a spark of emotion to your tweet.

 - 🧵 Thread
 - 👆 👇 👈 👉 Pointing hands